abpframework/abp/docs/en/Startup-Templates/Application.md

 ### Tiered Structure

-If you specify the `--tiered` option as described above, the solution created will be a tiered solution.
+If you have selected the ASP.NET Core UI and specified the `--tiered` option, the solution created will be a tiered solution.
 The purpose of the tiered structure is to be able to **deploy Web application and HTTP API to different servers**:

 ![bookstore-visual-studio-solution-v3](../images/tiered-solution-servers.png)